SitanHuang/ledg/README.md

                         contains the letters in that order
                             ex: .csh. matches *\.[^.]*c[^.]*s[^.]*h[^.]*\.* in regex

+                regex literal mode
+                  adding "\v" to the beginning of an account filter will match accounts to the regular regex after "\v"

+                  example to exclude all equity accounts:
+                    "\v^(?!Equity)"

 VIRTUAL ENTRIES
         Entries are virtual with virt:true modifier.
         Pass --real flag ignores these virtual entries.